William & Mary Law School: 19th century

 Before filling the chair of law at William & Mary, Wythe tutored numerous students in the subject, including Thomas Jefferson and James Monroe.
 John Marshall, who became Chief Justice of the United States in 1801, received his only formal legal education when he attended Wythe's lectures at William & Mary in 1780.
-St. George Tucker, who succeeded Wythe as Professor of Law and edited the seminal early American edition of Blackstone's Commentaries, also was one of Wythe's students.
+St. George Tucker, who succeeded Wythe as Professor of Law in 1790 and edited the seminal early American edition of Blackstone's Commentaries, also was one of Wythe's students.

 The growth of the school was halted abruptly by the beginning of the American Civil War.
 The start of military campaigns on the Virginia Peninsula compelled William & Mary to close its doors.
-It would be another sixty years before the historical priority in law could be revived in a modern program that is now nearly ninety years old.
+It would be another sixty years before the historical priority in law could be revived in a modern program that is nearly ninety years old.

 20th century

 After William & Mary Law School was reopened early in 1921, it was moved around the main campus of the university to several different buildings in succession.
-In 1980, the school was moved to its current location on the outskirts of Colonial Williamsburg, a short distance from the main campus.
+In 1980, the school was moved to the outskirts of Colonial Williamsburg, a short distance from the main campus.
 The building has been renovated several times since 1980, with the addition of a new wing of classrooms and renovation of older classrooms in 2000, the opening of the Henry C. Wolf Law Library, the construction of a new admission suite, and the addition of the James A. and Robin L. Hixon Center for Experiential Learning and Leadership (dedicated in 2017).

 21st century

-A. Benjamin Spencer, a nationally renowned civil procedure and federal courts expert and former professor of law at the University of Virginia, is the current dean and Chancellor Professor at William & Mary Law School.
+A. Benjamin Spencer, a nationally renowned civil procedure and federal courts expert and former professor of law at the University of Virginia, is the dean and Chancellor Professor at William & Mary Law School.
 Named on July 1, 2020, he is William & Mary's first African-American dean of any school at the university, including the law school.
 W. Taylor Reveley III, formerly managing partner of the law firm of Hunton & Williams, is a former dean of the law school.
 Reveley left the law school to become the 27th president of William & Mary (serving from 2008 to 2018).
 Davison M. Douglas was dean of the law school from 2009 until 2020.
 The former chancellor of William & Mary, Sandra Day O'Connor, delivered commencement remarks to the graduating class of the school in 2006, 2008 and 2010.